Marketing Summary and Biography Enhancements

 Our Pro-Marketing Approach

 We are anything but old school in our approach.
-We utilize legal marketing consultants in building firm value into CLSA Fellowship.
+We utilize LMA legal marketing consultants in building firm value into CLSA Fellowship.
 We want our Fellows and their firms to get noticed and publicized.
 We are extremely supportive of our Fellows, we recognize that firm value is a must and we excel for the betterment of our Fellowship of elite construction lawyers.
-We are on the cutting edge of where the profession of law is headed.
+We are on the cutting edge of where the profession of law is going.

 Simply put, even preeminent and successful lawyers must continually build their personal biographies in today’s professional economic environment.
 In that regard, we will continue to be instrumental to our preeminent CLSA Fellows in maintaining and enhancing their elite status.